In 2020, the coronavirus pandemic introduced Americans to many changes. One of them was adopting virtual hearings in court.

 It’s also important that everyone can hear you clearly.
 Most computers and smartphones have decent to good microphones.
 However, using earphones or a high-quality microphone will enhance audio quality.

 You must dress and appear the same as if you are physically attending a legal proceeding.
-Keep in mind that you may be virtually sworn-in.
+Keep in mind that you may be virtually sworn in.
 If so, any testimony or response given must be truthful and to the point.
 Judges still maintain the right to hold participants in contempt for not following rules or potentially charging someone with perjury if they provide false testimony.

 Finally, if you are represented by an attorney or requested to appear at a virtual legal proceeding by an attorney, they can advise you on whatever platform is used.
 You or your attorney will be able to order your court transcripts the same as if you were in court in person and have them available to review.
+Getting your court transcripts for a virtual court hearing is just as important as if you were in a traditional court hearing.
+The same will be required for any deposition transcripts for remote depositions.
+You’ll still be required to get them if you want to have the best representation possible for your case.

 Why Are Streaming Court Hearings Necessary?

-Judges most always prefer to conduct hearings or trials in-person.
+Judges most always prefer to conduct hearings or trials in person.
 Each judicial entity has established rules of procedure, and they are almost always followed to the letter of the law.
 Judges can elect to hold virtual hearings when it’s impossible or impractical to conduct in-person legal proceedings.

 Have Online Court Hearings Impacted Jury Trials?

-Today most virtual court hearings involve preliminary matters or small cases.
+Today, most virtual court hearings involve preliminary matters or small cases.
 While some jury trials have been conducted virtually, most judges and courts have elected to postpone or continue such trials until later.

 Can a jury trial be held virtually?
 The answer is yes, but things can get a bit tricky.
-Court systems nationwide are postponing most jury trials while COVID-19 restrictions are in place.
-However, a few jury trials have taken place in the past few months.

 A major obstacle is making sure all jurors have access to the proper technology.
 Maricopa County, Arizona, polled 32,000 potential jurors regarding their ability to access the internet.
 They also asked if potential jurors had access to the proper technology.

-• 33 percent said they didn’t have access to an interruption-free home space
+- 33 percent said they didn’t have access to an interruption-free home space

-• 19 percent lacked private space at home
+- 19 percent lacked private space at home

-• 11 percent lacked access to a reliable internet service
+- 11 percent lacked access to a reliable internet service

-• 10 percent didn’t have access to an electronic device with a camera
+- 10 percent didn’t have access to an electronic device with a camera

 A Texas judge who has held over 120 virtual trials indicated that virtual jurors seemed more engaged in trials and asked more appropriate questions.
 However, most judges and court administrators agree that a major stumbling block to virtual trials is the lack of access to proper and secure technology and the knowledge and ability to use such technology.